A salute to Kanu, mercurial genius and ultimate Arsenal cult hero

-For many Arsenal fans, Nwankwo Kanu is the ultimate cult hero.
-While he never quite reached the heights of the other strikers at the club, his phenomenal footwork and two-fingered salute made him an icon.
+For a lot of Arsenal fans, Nwankwo Kanu is the ultimate cult hero.
+While he never managed to reach the heights of the other strikers at the club, his phenomenal footwork and two-fingered salute made him an icon.

 It’s the final minute of the match at Stamford Bridge, and the atmosphere is electric.
 Chelsea were 2-0 up and cruising going into the final quarter of an hour, but Kanu had made sure another bad-tempered London derby would be fought until the end with two close range-finishes on 75 and 83.